stclib/STC/docs/cregex_api.md

 ## Limitations

 The main goal of **cregex** is to be small and fast with limited but useful unicode support.
 In order to reach these goals, **cregex** currently does not support the following features (non-exhaustive list):
-- In order to limit table sizes, most general UTF8 character classes are missing, like \p{L}, \p{S}, and all specific scripts like \p{Greek} etc. Some/all of these may be added in the future as an alternative source file with unicode tables to link with.
+- In order to limit table sizes, most general UTF8 character classes are missing, like \p{L}, \p{S}, and most specific scripts like \p{Tibetan}.
+Some/all of these may be added in the future as an alternative source file with unicode tables to link with.
+Currently, only characters from from the Basic Multilingual Plane (BMP) are supported, which contains most commonly used characters (i.e. none of the "supplementary planes").
 - {n, m} syntax for repeating previous token min-max times.
 - Non-capturing groups
 - Lookaround and backreferences (cannot be implemented efficiently).